Disruption-Consulting/autoMigrate/README.md

 - version 19 offers Premier and Extended support until April 2024 and April 2027 respectively
 - all earlier version databases are fast reaching end-of-life incurring significant extra support costs
-- NON-CDB is deprecated as of version 20
+- NON-CDB is no longer available as of version 20 having been deprecated since release 12.1
 - each version 19 CDB may now comprise 3 PDBs at no additional cost
 - version 19 enables limited cost-free use of features like in-Memory which can drastically improve query performance